wp-plugins/agp-font-awesome-collection/README.md

 # agp-font-awesome-collection

-Full set of the newest Font Awesome Icons with perfect dynamic visualizer for TinyMCE editor
+Full set of the latest Font Awesome icons with perfect dynamic visualizer for TinyMCE editor, flexible promotion widget and many other features in the one plugin

 # Installation